kdmcclin/js-iterations/README.md

-**__NOTE: Trying out some of The Iron Yard JavaScript curriculum.
+**__NOTE: Testing out some of The Iron Yard JavaScript curriculum.
 My solutions are located on the jasmine branch in order to maintain the original code template of this master branch.__**

 ## JavaScript - Objects and Iterations